 Another thing I didn’t like about the camera is that the power supply that comes with the camera is hardwired into a cigarette lighter adapter.
 In addition, it is a 1 Amp port, which is not enough power to keep an iPhone charged while constantly using Uber, GPS and Spotify.

 This means that you need to either buy a cigarette lighter[a] splitter, or buy a 2, 3, or 4-port USB adapter, plus a 10-ft Mini USB cable.
 (Yes, Mini USB, not Micro USB, for some reason.)
 So that will add another $10-$20 to the purchase price as well.
-It also doesn’t come with any clips to run the cable around the windshield, so the picture hanger tabs that are optional for the F360 are required for this camera.
+It also doesn’t come with any clips to run the cable around the windshield, so the picture hanger tabs that are optional for the F360 are required.

-Side-by-Side Comparison of the Falcon F360 and the VanTrue N2 Pro
+Comparison of the Falcon F360 vs. VanTrue N2 Pro

 Here’s all of these features in a table: